franchsli/SignSpeak/README.md

 - Add logging: Replace print statements.
 - Use tdqm to implement a load bar  in dataset creation and other methods if needed.
 - Remove "DEBUG" variable in translate_video() method.
-- Collect more data (sentences and letters) to train the VideoHandler with.
+- Collect more sentences to train the VideoHandler with.
+- Collect letters to train the ImageHandler with.
-- Implement frame division.
+- Implement frame division (think about this).
   Divide the frame by the number of people there and process the signs of everyone.
   - Add person detection (YOLO/MediaPipe Person Segmentation).
   - Crop bounding boxes around each person.